 First high-dose chemotherapy (and sometimes radiotherapy) is given to kill all the abnormal lymphocytes.
 However, this also kills the stem cells that make normal blood cells.
 So, after the chemotherapy, you are given a transplant of stem cells which then make normal blood cells.
 The transplant will usually come from someone else, who has healthy cells.
-Read more about stem cell transplants.
+See the separate leaflet called Stem Cell Transplant.

 Surgery is not used very often.
 Occasionally, an operation may be done to remove an organ (such as the spleen) or part of an organ that is badly damaged by a lymphoma.
 Sometimes a large mass of tumour may be removed to de-bulk the tumour prior to chemotherapy.

 No treatment may be advised initially for low-grade non-Hodgkin's lymphomas.
 This approach is called watch and wait.
 This approach is mainly used if you feel generally well and have no symptoms from the lymphoma (apart from painless swollen lymph nodes).